vuxcode/pr1-project-osteise/bug-list.md

 1. *SOLVED* How can I output the correct answer in the submit box when the answer is incorrect..
 2. How do I prevent the user from refreshing (on any question) to get a new question?
+3. Can I create a .js that is shared with all the question pages?
+So that I can update variables depending on how many questions the user guesses correct on.